 Couples therapy is used to explore relationship patterns, decrease couple distress and explore the couple's relationship through problem solving, better communication and shared responsibility.

-SPS staff is available to the LMU community for educational presentations, workshops and project assistance.
+SPS staff and/or the Wellness Educators (peer to peer) is available to the LMU community for educational presentations, workshops and project assistance.
 Contact SPS for more information.

 Eligibility for Services

 All currently-enrolled undergraduate and graduate students are eligible, without charge, for SPS services.
 If students do not show for an appointment without cancelling in advance, or cancel with less than 24 hours notice, their student account will be charged $25.00.

 California law requires, even without your written permission, that we disclose information when it relates to the following situations:

 - If a student intends to seriously harm themselves or others

 - If a student discusses a situation where a minor, dependent adult, or an elderly person appears to be at significant risk of abuse